underscoreio/essential-slick/src/pages/data_modelling.md

 - understand how to structure an application;
 - look at alternatives to modelling rows as case classes;
 - expand on our knowledge of modelling tables to introduce optional values and foreign keys; and
-- use more custom types to avoid working with just low-level database values.
+- use custom types to avoid working with just low-level database values.

 To do this, we'll expand chat application schema to support more than just messages.